ASRAAM: New ASRAAM

 The rapid decline and eventual fall of the Soviet Union in the late 1980s led to considerably less interest in the ASRAAM.
 By February 1988 the US was already agitating for changes.
 In July 1989 the Germans exited the programme effectively ending the agreement.
 Various reasons are often cited including the ending of the Cold War and full realisation of the capabilities of the Russian R-73 missile, but many commentators think this was a smokescreen for financial and defence industrial share issues.

-This left Britain in charge of the project and they began redefining it purely to RAF needs, sending out tenders for the new design in August 1989.
+This left Britain in charge of the project and they began redefining it purely to RAF needs and tenders were invited in 1989.
 This led to the selection of a new Hughes focal plane array imaging array seeker instead of the more conventional design previously used, dramatically improving performance and countermeasure resistance.
-A UK contest in 1990 examined the new ASRAAM, the French MICA and a new design from Bodensee Geratetechnik, their version of the ASRAAM tuned for German needs.
+A UK contest in 1990 examined the new ASRAAM, the French MICA and a new design from Bodensee Gerätetechnik, their version of the ASRAAM tuned for German needs.
 In 1992 the Ministry of Defence announced that ASRAAM had won the contest, and production began in March that year.
 The German design, by now part of Diehl BGT Defence, became the IRIS-T.

 While ASRAAM was entering production, momentum behind US-led industrial and political lobbying grew significantly and, combined with the strengthening European economy, forced the US government to conclude testing in June 1996 and move away from the ASRAAM program.

 UK development and manufacture went ahead and the first ASRAAM was delivered to the Royal Air Force (RAF) in late 1998.
 It equips the RAF's Typhoon.
 It was also used by the RAF's Harrier GR7 and Tornado GR4 forces until their retirement.
-In February 1998 ASRAAM was selected by the Royal Australian Air Force (RAAF) for use on their F/A-18 Hornets following competitive evaluation of the improved ASRAAM, the Rafael Python 4 and the AIM-9X.
-In March 2009 the RAAF successfully carried out the first in-service "Lock on After Launch" firing of an ASRAAM at a target located behind the wing-line of the "shooter" aircraft.
+In February 1998 ASRAAM was selected by the Royal Australian Air Force (RAAF) for use on their F/A-18 Hornets following competitive evaluation of the improved ASRAAM, the Rafael Python 4 and the AIM-9X, and entered RAAF service in August 2004.
+In March 2009 the RAAF successfully carried out the first in-service "Lock-on after launch" firing of an ASRAAM at a target located behind the wing-line of the "shooter" aircraft.